 It's known as "Vintage Vegas," but Downtown Las Vegas is also the center of revitalization with a booming entertainment and dining scene.
 Downtown Las Vegas might be the place for you if you're looking for urban excitement and a hip, casual nightlife scene.

 The Fremont East District has a happening nightlife, culture and unique vibe you won't find on the Strip.
 Start the night right with a few drinks at some of Fremont Street's hot spots, The Griffin, the Downtown Cocktail Lounge and the Commonwealth, featuring a spectacular rooftop lounge with views of the action below.
 On the same block, you'll find Don't Tell Mama, an open-mic piano bar where Las Vegas entertainers go to be entertained, and Beauty Bar, where you can catch the latest indie band and/or get your nails done.
-If you're ready to rock, check out Backstage Bar & Billiards, filled with classic memorabilia and live music most nights, and its adjacent concert venue, Fremont Country Club.
+If you're ready to rock, check out Backstage Bar & Billiards, filled with classic memorabilia and live music most nights.

 Get your shop on at the new Downtown Container Park, featuring a variety of boutique shops and food outlets.
 Most nights you can enjoy a concert at the outdoor amphitheater of this unique park, which is made completely of stacked shipping containers.
 Grab a bite at Triple George Grill, an old-school bar and restaurant on Third Street, where they're keeping it real; or enjoy a cocktail at The Artifice Bar in the Arts Factory.
 You could walk (with swagger, of course) down to East Fremont Street and enjoy Le Thai, Park on Fremont, Radio City Pizza, La Comida, or any of the dining destinations for hipsters and artsy types.